Ed94/SectrPrototype/code/font/vefontcache/Readme.md

   * Clear the caches at any-time!
 * Robust quality of life features:
   * Tracks text layers!
-  * Push and pop stack for font, font_size, view, position, scale and zoom!
+  * Push and pop stack for font, font_size, colour, view, position, scale and zoom!
-  * Enforce even only font-sizing
+  * Enforce even only font-sizing [TODO]
   * Snap-positining to view for better hinting
 * Basic or advanced text shaping via Harfbuzz
 * All rendering is real-time, triangulation done on the CPU, vertex rendering and texture blitting on the gpu.